abinit/abinit/doc/tutorial/ucalc_crpa.md

 ## Using the constrained RPA to compute the U and J in the case of SrVO<sub>3</sub>.

-This lesson aims at showing how to perform a calculation of _U_ and _J_ in Abinit using cRPA.
+This tutorial aims at showing how to perform a calculation of _U_ and _J_ in Abinit using cRPA.
 This method is well adapted in particular to determine _U_ and _J_ as they can be used in DFT+DMFT.
 The implementation is described in [[cite:Amadon2014]].

-It might be useful that you already know how to do PAW calculations using ABINIT but it is not mandatory (you can follow the two lessons on PAW in ABINIT ([PAW1](paw1), [PAW2](paw2))).
+It might be useful that you already know how to do PAW calculations using ABINIT but it is not mandatory (you can follow the two tutorials on PAW in ABINIT ([PAW1](paw1), [PAW2](paw2))).
 The DFT+_U_ tutorial in ABINIT ([DFT+U](dftu)) might be useful to know some basic variables about correlated orbitals.